wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    administration tools and processes.
 Negative Trust Anchors (described in this document) can be used to mitigate DNSSEC validation failures.

-   [ Editor note: This document was originally draft-livingood-negative- trust-anchors-07 - renamved at the request of the DNSOP chairs ]

 Status of This Memo